sonic-net/SONiC/doc/monitoring_high_mem_containers/monitoring_containers.md

 ### 2.2.1 Monitoring Memory Usage of Containers
 Monit can be employed to monitor the resource usage such as CPU, memory and disk of each process.
 Unfortunately Monit is unable to do the resource monitoring in the container level.
-Thus we propose a new design to monitor memory usage of a docker container based on Monit.
+Thus we propose a mechanism to monitor memory usage of a docker container based on Monit.

 Specifically, Monit will launch a script `memory_checker` and check its exit value.
 A non-zero value indicates runtime memory usage of a docker container is larger than its memory threshold.
 Monit will write an alerting message into syslog if it receives non-zero value from `memory_checker` for specified number of times during a monitoring interval.
-After monitoring interval, Monit will write alerting messages into syslog every 1 minute if it receives non-zero value from `memory_checker` in every 1 minute polling cycle.
+After the monitoring interval, Monit will write alerting messages into syslog every 1 minute if it receives non-zero value from `memory_checker` in every 1 minute polling cycle.